-This research network funded by the Arts and Humanities Research Council (AHRC) will bring together academics and heritage professionals to examine Queen Victoria's role in the fashioning of her own image, and the consequences of this for monarchy, nation, and empire from the nineteenth century to the present.
-The project forms part of the research being undertaken to mark the 2019 bicentenary of Victoria's birth at Kensington Palace, an opportune moment to assess the myths that commonly circulate about her.
-The network is led by Dr Joanna Marschner (Historic Royal Palaces, Principal Investigator) and Professor Michael Hatt (University of Warwick, Co-Investigator).
+This research network funded by the Arts and Humanities Research Council (AHRC) brought together academics and heritage professionals to examine Queen Victoria's role in the fashioning of her own image, and the consequences of this for monarchy, nation, and empire from the nineteenth century to the present.
+The project formed part of the research undertaken to mark the 2019 bicentenary of Victoria's birth at Kensington Palace, an opportune moment to assess the myths that commonly circulate about her.
+The network was led by Dr. Joanna Marschner (Historic Royal Palaces, Principal Investigator) and Professor Michael Hatt (University of Warwick, Co-Investigator).

 Queen Victoria's name is used to identify an era.
 Over her long reign the British Empire covered a quarter of the globe.
 The birth of photography, and an explosion in print culture and the press, allowed her image to touch its furthest reaches.
 Her image, painted and sculpted, still dominates public spaces scattered throughout every continent.

 The narrative of Victoria's life has been rehearsed continuously since her death, testament to an enduring significance of her legacy.
 However, these narratives have not cast her as the focus of a culturally political study.
 Instead, orthodox approaches have set her up as a curiously inert figure, detached from public life and from the political shaping of the monarchy.